 30. Get a mentor

-It’s easy to work “in” your business rather than “on” it, as Michael Gerber tells us in The E-Myth.
+It’s all to easy easy to work “in” your business rather than “on” it.
+As Michael Gerber tells us in The E-Myth, we need to be working “on” our businesses if we want them to grow and flourish.
 A mentor who has succeeded in your industry can provide you with priceless advice and serve as a sounding board.